sdn-sense/sdn-sense.github.io/Operations.md

 In case you want to debug and see all actions performed on your network devices, you can use the following commands:
 * Enter your FE docker/Kubernetes pod container and go to this directory `cd /opt/siterm/config/ansible/sense`
 * Run `python3 test-runner.py` to see all actions performed on your network devices (this runs in a full debug mode, and can be very verbose)

+# In case of issue with a Service
+* Look at the logs of the service.
+You can access logs via `/var/log/siterm-site-fe/<Service>/api.log` or `/var/log/siterm-site-agent/<Service>/api.log`
+* In case of unknown issue, please create a ticket [here](https://github.com/sdn-sense/siterm)

 # Debug actions